Get a quick training quote – Get started >

 EVENT: Darkness to Daylight | 1 to 31 May 2023

+When Darkness to Daylight started, on average 110 people were dying from domestic and family violence every year in Australia.
 Darkness to Daylight is a 110km run where each kilometre represents one of those lives lost.
 It is a long distance, challenging both mentally and physically.
 Participants come together to run and walk in teams to support each other.
-You can run, walk, 3km or all of it, all that matters is that you do it with a purpose, and join us in standing up to domestic and family violence.
-When we run, a candle lights the way – a symbol of hope to pass onto those who need it most.
-Our candles let those ex...
+You can run, walk, 3km or all of it, all that matters is that you do it with a purpose, and join us in standing up to domestic and family vi...

 May 1, 2023